 The key to making homemade Uncrustables with a mason jar is to really press down to seal.
 Once you get the hang of it, you will be churning them out much quicker than I did in this video.

 Once you have them made, throw them in the freezer until you pack them for lunch.

 How long does it take to make DIY Uncrustables with a mason jar?

 I’m going to let you in on a little secret: I made 10 of these in 15 minutes.
 I spent less than $5 on all of the ingredients too!

-I’m a huge fan of bakery bread.
+I’m a huge fan of bakery bread and homemade sourdough (get my recipe here).
 I love that it’s fresh and usually has less preservatives.
-As much as I love it, I’ve yet to find a bakery bread that works well for making your own uncrustables.
+As much as I love it, I’ve found that soft processed bread works the best.